Fried Green Tomatoes: Location and filming

 Avnet hired Barbara Ling as production designer.
 Scouting for a location, she found Juliette, Georgia, a town that was, according to Avnet, nearly deserted.
 The building chosen to be the Whistle Stop Café was formerly an antique and hardware store.
 It was redesigned as a cafe, with a horseshoe-shaped counter to allow for optimal camera angles.

 The scene where Idgie goes to collect honey from a tree stump for Ruth was originally intended to be performed by a stunt double.
 However, after the latter backed out at the last minute, Masterson volunteered to do it herself.
 The footage of her covered in a swarm of live bees is seen in the final version of the film.

 Flagg based the Whistle Stop restaurant on the real-life Irondale Café in Irondale, Alabama.
 She was a frequent visitor and it was formerly owned by her great-aunt.

 Differences between the film and novel

 Unlike the novel, the film does not make the lesbian romance between the two central characters explicit, instead leaving the relationship between Idgie and Ruth ambiguous.
-The DVD contains an audio commentary in which the director acknowledges the relationship and points out that a scene between Idgie and Ruth engaging in a food fight was intended to be seen as symbolic love-making.
+The DVD contains an audio commentary by Avnet in which he points out that a scene between Idgie and Ruth engaging in a food fight was intended as a "love scene".

 At the time of the film's debut, it was criticized by reviewers and activists for what was seen as "glossing over" the lesbian relationship.
-But it won an award from the Gay & Lesbian Alliance Against Defamation for best feature film with lesbian content.
-The film shows examples of discrimination against African Americans, women, and people living with disabilities, but the examination of sexuality-based prejudice through a robust lesbian plot, as found in the novel, is made more ambiguous.
+But it won an award in 1992 from the Gay & Lesbian Alliance Against Defamation for best feature film with lesbian content.